This is a long one. A story. A cautionary tale of sorts. It could begin ‘Once upon a time…’ Instead, it goes:

 Well, it was more hope than expectation.
 He hoped to fix the world.

 He planned a trilogy.
 The next book, Dark Night (of the world’s soul) would begin to reveal the possibility of a way through that psychotic maelstrom by embracing rather than fearing or resisting the unknown.
 By welcoming uncertainty and the unfamiliar, accepting that we know so little, rather than aligning with false certainties.
-By a growing sense of Self and the beginning of a realignment with nature.
+Through a growing sense of Self and the beginning of a realignment with nature.
 The third book would be a revelation.

 So First’s Great Pervader was unleashed by Paladin books upon an unsuspecting world.
 It garnered little interest, though reviews were not unkind and a couple of producers from BBC and independent tv came sniffing.
 Nothing emerged from that.
 Funding, probably.
 Sales were surprisingly sufficient for a second edition but then the remainder-bin opened its maw.

 What that inexperienced writer had failed to grasp all those years ago was that readers don’t pick up novels in order to be bludgeoned to death.
 They don’t come to your pages to have their beliefs and presumptions torn apart.
 Underlying falsehood?
 Looming catastrophe beyond anything they had ever experienced?
 Not their concern.
 A young novelist challenging the world to stop all this and be nice to each other?
 Nah.
 At least, not when it’s so in-your-face.